causalabs/kagu-r/README.md

 |---|---|---|
 | `GPMechanism` | `X_i ~ GaussianProcess(Pa(X_i))` | Continuous; linear or nonlinear |

-Each mechanism is a Gaussian process over a smooth eigen-basis of its parents, fitted in closed form (conjugate Normal posterior; noise and amplitude set by type-II maximum likelihood).
-This gives full posterior uncertainty on effects and a closed-form marginal likelihood for structure discovery — no MCMC.
+Each mechanism is an **exact Gaussian process** with a squared-exponential (ARD) kernel — one lengthscale per parent, capturing non-linearity and interactions automatically.
+Hyperparameters are set by type-II maximum likelihood (no MCMC).
+The exact GP log marginal likelihood gives well-calibrated structure discovery, and pathwise (decoupled) sampling provides coherent posterior draws for do-calculus effect propagation.

 ---